Francis F. Patterson Jr.: Career

+Congress

 Patterson was elected as a Republican to the Sixty-sixth Congress to fill the vacancy caused by the death of William J. Browning.
 He was reelected to the Sixty-seventh, Sixty-eighth, and Sixty-ninth Congresses and served from November 2, 1920, to March 3, 1927, but was an unsuccessful candidate for renomination in 1926.

+Later career and death

 After leaving Congress, he engaged in banking, serving as president of the West Jersey Parkside Trust Co., of Camden, until his death at his home in Merchantville, on November 30, 1935.

-He was interred in Colestown Cemetery, in what is now Cherry Hill Township, New Jersey.
+He was interred in Colestown Cemetery, in what is now Cherry Hill, New Jersey.

+Family

 His great-grandson is actor Scott Patterson.